 - Thermal short-sleeved shirt – each (Armadillo merino)

-- T-shirt cotton (for when it gets warmer)
+- T-shirt cotton – KM (for when it gets warmer)

-- Water shoes – each.
-This is new and we think these may be a bit more versatile than flip-flops (e.g. more easily worn with socks)
+- Camp shoes – each.
+This is new and we think they may be a bit more versatile than flip-flops (e.g. more easily worn with socks)

 - Down jacket – each (Big Agnes)

 - Underwear – Coen Armadillo 2x underpants / KM 4x cotton panties + 2x bras

 - Socks – 2 pair each, one for walking and one for the evening (Armadillo merino)